w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Students should be able to:

-* design user interfaces that support pausing, stopping, or hiding any content that blinks, moves, or auto-updates
+* design user interfaces that support pausing, stopping, or hiding any content that blinks, moves, or auto-updates, for example animations, carousels, and decorative gimmicks
 * design user interfaces that support flashing below the general flash and red flash thresholds or with content that does not flash more than three times in any one second
 * design user interfaces that support disabling motion animation triggered by interaction, such as additional animations when scrolling
 * design user interfaces that support stopping or controlling the volume of any audio that plays automatically for more than 3 seconds